 "Vespasian spent some months at Alexandria.
-During his residence in that city a number of incidents out of the ordinary course of nature seemed to mark him as the particular favorite of the gods.
+During his residence in that city a number of incidents out of the ordinary course of nature seemed to mark him as the particular favourite of the gods.
 A man of mean condition, born at Alexandria, had lost his sight by a defluxion on his eye.
-He presented himself before Vespasian, and, falling prostrate on the ground, implored the emperor to administer a cure for his blindness.
+He presented himself before Vespasian, and, falling prostrate on the ground, implored the Emperor to administer a cure for his blindness.
 He came, he said, by the admonition of Serapis, the god whom the superstition of the Egyptians holds in the highest veneration.
-The request was that the emperor with his spittle would condescend to moisten the poor man's face and the balls of his eyes.
-Another, who had lost the use of his hand, inspired by the same god, begged that he would tread on the part affected.
+The request was that the Emperor with his spittle would condescend to moisten the poor man's face and the balls of his eyes.
+Another who had lost the use of his hand, inspired by the same god, begged that he would tread on the part affected.
 Vespasian smiled at a request so absurd and wild.
 The wretched objects persisted to implore his aid.
-He dreaded the ridicule of a vain attempt; but the importunity of the men, and the crewd of flatterers, prevailed upon the prince not entirely to disregard their petition.
+He dreaded the ridicule of a vain attempt; but the importunity of the men, and the crowd of flatterers, prevailed upon the prince not entirely to disregard their petition.

-"He ordered the physicians to consider whether the blindness of the one, and the paralytic affection of the other, were within the reach of The result of the consultation was that the organs human assistance. of sight were not so injured but that, by removing the film or cataract. the patient might recover.
-As to the disabled limb, by preper applications and invigerating medicines, it was not impossible to restore it to its The gods perhaps intended a special remedy, and chose Vespasian as the instrument of their dispensations. place the glory of it would add new lustre to the name of Cæsar: if otherwise, the poor men would bear the jests and raillery ef the people, Vespasian, in the tide of his affairs, began to think that there was nething se great and weuderful-nothing so improbable er even incredible which his good fortune could not accomplish.
+"He ordered the physicians to consider whether the blindness of the one, and the paralytic affection of the other, were within the reach of human assistance.
+The result of the consultation was, that the organs of sight were not so injured but that, by removing the film or cataract, the patient might recover.
+As to the disabled limb, by proper applications and invigorating medicines, it was not impossible to restore it to its former tone.
+The gods, perhaps, intended a special remedy, and chose Vespasian as the instrument of their dispensations.
+If a cure took place the glory of it would add new lustre to the name of Casar, if otherwise, the poor men would bear the jests and raillery of the people.
+Vespasian, in the tide of his affairs, began to think that there was nothing so great and wonderful, nothing so improbable or even incredible, which his good fortune could not accomplish.
 In the presence of a prodigious multitude, all erect with expectation, he advanced with an air of severity, and hazarded the experiment.
-The paralytic hand recovered its functions, and the blind man saw the light of the sun.
-By living witnesses who were actually on the spot both events are confirmed at this hour, when deceit and flattery can hepe for ne reward."
+The paralytic hand recovered in functions, and the blind man saw the light of the sun.
+By living witnesses who were actually on the spot both events are confirmed at this hour, when deceit and flattery can hope for no reward."

 The hour alluded to was that at which Tacitus wrote.
-Vespasian was dead, and the imperial tiara had passed forever from his family.
-Nothing remained to impede the exposure of deception, if deception there had been; nothing could make those witnesses with whom the historian conferred fear to speak the truth or hope to profit by a lie.
-It deserves to be mentioned that Strabo and Snetonius, as well as Pliny, confirm this narrative of the greatest of the Roman annalists.
+Vespasian was dead, and the imperial tiara had passed for ever from his family.

+Nothing remained to impede the exposure of deception, if deception there had been; nothing could make those witnesses with whom the historian conferred fear to speak the truth, or hope to profit by a lie.
+It deserves to be mentioned that Strabo and Suctonius, as well as Pliny, confirm this narrative of the greatest of the Roman annalists.

-A species of apparition, of which I have myself been made the subject, occurred to this same emperor.
+A species of apparition of which I have myself been made the subject occurred to this same Emperor.
 He saw in a temple at Alexandria the double of one Basilides, then living, and known to have been at a considerable distance from the place.
-Here is the tale as Tacitus relates it:
+Here is the tale as Tacitus relates it:-